WhaleStrategy/WStaking/README.md

 *Smart staking with optimized returns – built for long-term growth.* 🚀

-WStaking is **Whale Strategy's trusted USDT staking platform**, offering dynamic APRs based on **your selected lock-in duration**.
-Whether you commit for 1 month or 12, WStaking gives you a secure and flexible way to grow your holdings through smart contract-based staking powered by advanced trading strategies.
+**WStaking** is a staking platform, offering dynamic APRs based on your selected lock-in duration.
+Whether you commit for 1 month or 12, **WStaking** gives you a secure and flexible way to grow your holdings through smart contract-based staking powered by advanced trading strategies.

 ---